iraj465/iraj465.github.io/_posts/2021-08-18-gsoc-2021-final-report.md

 - **Repository**: [RGW S3 Coverage testing](https://github.com/robbat2/rgw-s3-coverage-testing)

 ## Introduction
 As it stands today, [s3-tests](https://github.com/ceph/s3-tests) use a limited fraction of the Boto S3 functionality.
-By instrumenting code coverage of AWS Boto SDK and s3-tests, gaps in s3-tests can be identified.
-The `objective` of this project is to identify parts of unused S3 source code of AWS SDKs using code coverage tools and consequently facilitate writing compatibility tests in s3-tests that cover those portions of the SDK for better coverage.
+By instrumenting code coverage of AWS Boto SDK and Ceph s3-tests, gaps in s3-tests can be identified.
+The `objective` of this project is to identify parts of unused S3 source code of AWS SDKs using code coverage tools and consequently facilitate writing compatibility tests in Ceph s3-tests for better coverage.

 ## Contents
 - [Getting started](#getting-started)